opnfv/apex/docs/installation-instructions/installation-instructions.rst

 ------------------------------

-IPMI configuration information gathered in section `Execution Requirements (Bare Metal Only)`_ needs to be added to the ``instackenv.json`` file.
+IPMI configuration information gathered in section `Execution Requirements (Bare Metal Only)`_ needs to be added to the ``inventory.yaml`` file.

-1. Make a copy of ``/var/opt/opnfv/instackenv.json.example`` into root's home directory: ``/root/instackenv.json``

-2. Edit the file in your favorite editor.
+1. Edit ``/etc/apex-opnfv/inventory.yaml``.

-3. The nodes dictionary contains a definition block for each baremetal host that will be deployed.
+2. The nodes dictionary contains a definition block for each baremetal host that will be deployed.
     1 or more compute nodes and 3 controller nodes are required.
     (The example file contains blocks for each of these already).
-    It is optional at this point to add more compute nodes into the dictionary.
+    It is optional at this point to add more compute nodes into the node list.

-4. Edit the following values for each node:
+3. Edit the following values for each node:

-    - ``pm_type``: Power Management driver to use for the node
+    - ``mac_address``: MAC of the interface that will PXE boot from Instack
-    - ``pm_addr``: IPMI IP Address
+    - ``ipmi_ip``: IPMI IP Address
-    - ``pm_user``: IPMI username
+    - ``ipmi_user``: IPMI username
-    - ``pm_password``: IPMI password
+    - ``ipmi_password``: IPMI password
-    - ``capabilities``: Intended node role (profile:control or profile:compute)
+    - ``ipmi_type``: Power Management driver to use for the node
-    - ``cpu``: CPU cores available
+    - ``cpus``: (Introspected*) CPU cores available
-    - ``memory``: Memory available in Mib
+    - ``memory``: (Introspected*) Memory available in Mib
-    - ``disk``: Disk space available in Gb
+    - ``disk``: (Introspected*) Disk space available in Gb
-    - ``arch``: System architecture
+    - ``arch``: (Introspected*) System architecture
-    - ``mac``: MAC of the interface that will PXE boot from Instack

-5. Save your changes.

-Creating a Network Environment File
+    - ``capabilities``: (Optional**) Intended node role (profile:control or profile:compute)

+* Introspection looks up the overcloud node's resources and overrides these value.
+You can leave default values and Apex will get the correct values when it runs introspection on the nodes.

+** If capabilities profile is not specified then Apex will select node's roles in the OPNFV cluster in a non-deterministic fashion.

+Creating the Settings Files
 -----------------------------------

-Network environment information gathered in section `Network Requirements`_ needs to be added to the ``network-environment.yaml`` file.

-1. Make a copy of ``/var/opt/opnfv/network-environment.yaml`` into root's home
-directory: ``/root/network-environment.yaml``

-2. Edit the file in your favorite editor.

-3. Update the information (TODO: More Cowbell please!)
+Edit the 2 settings files in /etc/opnfv-apex/.
+These files have comments to help you customize them.

+1. deploy_settings.yaml
+   This file includes basic configuration options deployment.

+2. network_settings.yaml
+   This file provides Apex with the networking information that satisfies the prerequisite `Network Requirements`_.
+These are specific to your environment.

 Running ``opnfv-deploy``
 ------------------------

-You are now ready to deploy OPNFV!
+You are now ready to deploy OPNFV using Apex!
-``opnfv-deploy`` will use the instackenv.json and network-environment.yaml to deploy OPNFV.
+``opnfv-deploy`` will use the inventory and settings files to deploy OPNFV.
-The names of these files are important.  ``opnfv-deploy`` will look for ``instackenv.json`` and ``network-environment.yaml`` in the present working directory when it is run.

 Follow the steps below to execute:

+1. Execute opnfv-deploy
-1.  execute ``sudo opnfv-deploy -i /path/to/instackenv.json -n /path/to/network-environment.yaml``
+    ``sudo opnfv-deploy [ --flat | -n network_setttings.yaml ] -i instackenv.json -d deploy_settings.yaml``

-2. It will take about approximately 30 minutes to stand up instack, configure the deployment and execute the deployment.
+    If you need more information about the options that can be passed to opnfv-deploy use ``opnfv-deploy --help`` --flat will collapse all networks onto a single nic, -n network_settings.yaml allows you to customize your networking topography.

+2. Wait while deployment is executed.
     If something goes wrong during this part of the process, it is most likely a problem with the setup of your network or the information in your configuration files.
     You will also notice different outputs in your shell.